newville/wxmplot/_sources/plotpanel.txt

    3. customize titles, labels, legend, color, linestyle, marker, and whether a grid is shown.
 A separate window is used to set these attributes.
-   4. save high-qualiy plot images (as PNGs), copy to system clipboard, or print.
+   4. save high-quality plot images (as PNGs), copy to system clipboard, or print.

 A :class:`PlotFrame` that includes a :class:`PlotPanel`, menus, and